cbefus/Eynnyd/README.md

 * There is nothing _clever_ or _magic_. (like global singletons or special decorators)
 * You can see your entire routing layout, succinctly, in your main.

-If this at all sounds we recommend you keep reading and see what else Eynnyd can provide for you.
+If this at all sounds good we recommend you keep reading and see what else Eynnyd can provide for you.

 ## How to use it